nseidm1/TaskExecutor/README.md

 anonymous threading, no more starting a thread in one Activity, and having to think about what happens when it's completes if the user opened a new Activity.

+<br>Intro</b><br>
+The TaskExecutor is a super custom, rock solid, awesome implementation of a robust, consolidated, and centralized asynchronous Task execution framework.
+Tasks are persisted to disk, accommodate configurationChanges, new Activity creation, and even survive process termination.
+With many options, your Tasks are almost guaranteed to execute, and post back directly to the current activity via a hard callback.

 <b>Quick Info</b><br>
 1) Tasks are persisted to disk, and the Service has several configurations on how to handle restored Tasks considering process termination.<br>
 2) Tasks can remain, or be removed from the queue, on success/exception.
 This is useful for network communication, if their is an exception